tenemark/mikecalsetup/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mikeCalSetup.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mikecalsetup.
 Download the package and run "pip install ." in the folder with the setup file.
 ```bash
 cd mikecalsetup directory